Load the menuLoad the menu

 The Main JavaScript Code

-In the following the JavaScript for implementing the initial setup is described.
-This file can be put at the end of the HTML code, or in the head with the defer option.
+In the following the JavaScript file for implementing the initial setup is described.
+This link to this file can be put at the end of the HTML code, or in the head with the defer option.
 Once the document is loaded we have the function that does the initial setup:

 let GdarkSW; // Global variable to refer to the light/dark switch element